What chores should you teach your kids this spring?

 Of course, you’re likely to face some measure of resistance.
 After all, chores are labor, and kids typically aren’t too keen on doing labor, especially during the spring when the weather is beautiful and ideal for spending a lot of time outside the house.

 However, you must keep in mind that spring cleaning can be done more easily and faster when everyone in the household pitches in, whether in a primary role or a supporting one.
-More importantly, kids doing chores will develop a sense of responsibility which they will carry with them for the rest of their lives.
+More importantly, kids doing chores will develop a sense of responsibility that they will carry with them for the rest of their lives.
 The skills they will pick up along the way will also serve them well when they enter adulthood and start living independent lives.

 So what age-appropriate chores can you teach your kids this spring?
 Here are 10 suggestions to help you get started.